 What happens in case of inclement weather?
 Are games rescheduled?
 How will a parent/coach know if games are canceled?
-If games are canceled there will be a notice on the homepage of www.wnsl.org and the league's social media outlets as well as a message stating games have been cancelled at 615.376.4700.
+If games are canceled there will be a notice on the homepage of www.wnsl.org and the league's social media outlets.
 We also try to send out a league-wide e-mail.
 Coaches and team parents are responsible for spreading the word from there.
 Games are not rescheduled by the league; however, if coaches from both teams find and agree upon a gym for a weather-related makeup game, the league will provide referees.
 A five-day notice is mandatory for this policy.